Christmas (Michael Bublé album): Specials

 On December 6, 2011, Bublé promoted the album in the United States with the broadcast of an NBC television special, A Michael Bublé Christmas, a show produced by Ben Silverman.
 The special was viewed by more than 7.07 million viewers, receiving a 1.5 rating and 4% share among adults between the ages of 18 and 49.
 In Canada, the special was viewed by 1.533 million viewers, ranking the seventeenth most watched programme overall for the week.
 Zap2it reviewed the special, and claimed it to be "one of the year's television guilty pleasures".
 On December 18, 2011, Bublé promoted the album in the United Kingdom with the broadcast of an ITV1 television special, Michael Bublé: Home for Christmas.
 The special featured guest appearances from comedian Dawn French, duet performances with both Kelly Rowland and Gary Barlow, and a cooking tutorial with Gino D'Acampo.
 The special pulled in 5.7 million viewers, and was the third most-watched ITV Christmas special of the season.

-Michael later announced that he was to film another NBC special, titled Michael Bublé: Home for the Holidays, featuring guest appearances from Rod Stewart, Blake Shelton, and Carly Rae Jepsen.
+Bublé later announced that he was to film another NBC special, titled Michael Bublé: Home for the Holidays, featuring guest appearances from Rod Stewart, Blake Shelton, and Carly Rae Jepsen.
 The special aired on December 10, 2012; and was watched by 5.66 million American viewers, receiving a 1.4/4 18-49 rating/share.

-On October 18, 2013, it was announced that Michael would feature in a third Christmas special on December 18, 2013, via NBC.
+On October 18, 2013, it was announced that Bublé would feature in a third Christmas special on December 18, 2013, via NBC.
 Guest stars featuring in the special included Mariah Carey, Mary J. Blige and Cookie Monster.

 Reception

+Christmas received generally positive reviews from critics.
+Mike Diver of BBC News, although he found the album "a predictable programme", prised that Bublé "does the classics to an accomplished standard and everything is professionally packaged" and described the vocals "smooth and steady, his lines wrap around these familiar pieces like fine ribbon around a promisingly shaped gift".

+Sal Cinquemani, on his list of "The 21 Best Christmas Albums of the 21st Century" for Billboard, ranked the album as the 20th, writing that the album "become one of his generation’s most popular holiday crooners".Entertainment Weekly ranked the album 18th on its list of the "Best Christmas Albums of all Time", writing that the album express "Bublé at his best" because he "recall singers from another time while establishing him as one of the present pinnacles of the holiday".